 My vision was clear at age 35 when I started nursing school and blurry by the time I finished.

-In 1994, I took an eye exam when I applied for the nursing program at Rogue Community College in Grants Pass, Oregon.
+In 1994, I took an eye exam while applying for the nursing program at Rogue Community College in Grants Pass, Oregon.
 My vision was clear.
-I was in nursing school for 3 years, during which time my near vision declined and reading became increasingly difficult.
+I was in nursing school for 2 years, during which time my near vision declined and reading became increasingly difficult.
 Not only did the printed word become blurry, but I could no longer read my textbooks for any length of time without fatigue, eye pain and headaches.
 I had already been having chronic tension headaches for years.
 Reading made them worse.
 Glasses were intolerable.
 They made the words clear enough, but not without increased discomfort, eye pain, headaches, dizziness and nausea.
 I resorted to recording my class lectures and listening to audiobooks.

 Relearning To See: Improve Your Eyesight Naturally! by Natural Vision Teacher Thomas R. Quackenbush.